developmentseed/housing-passports-labeling/app/posts/s1-building-overview/1-0-building-overview/index.md

 ### 3. Images object block line of sight to a building

 When a car, tree, or other object is in front of a building, we should still label it if you can still see where a building starts or ends.
 Do your best to draw a good bbox, and then mark the building or building part with the “occluded” property within the CVAT labeling program.
 But if the car or other objects covers almost the entire building, it is better to skip this image.
-Do your best to draw a good bbox, and then mark the building with the “occluded” property within the CVAT labeling program.

 ![image](/housing-passports-labeling/assets/graphics/content_blogs/images_object_block_line.png)